-Historical events are established the same basic way, and our law court systems also seek to discover truth by a similar process.
+Historical events are established the same basic way, and our court systems also seek to discover truth by a similar process.
 The problem with historical events, however, is that they are not repeatable, as are the experiments of the scientist.
-Nevertheless, historians and lawyers do rely heavily on the inductive approach.
+Nevertheless, historians and lawyers do rely heavily on the same inductive approach.
 They gather as many bits of relevant evidence they can find.
 As they examine these artifacts, they propose theories, or explanations of what occurred, which are suggested by the evidence.
 Each theory will then be examined by all known evidence to see it if satisfactorily explains all the facts.
 The scenario which is best supported by the evidence is considered to be probably true.
-The more converging evidences found to support a theory, the stronger the probability factor that is associated with that belief.
+The more converging evidence that can be found to support an explanation, the stronger the probability factor that is associated with that theory.
 Any known facts which directly contradict an explanation would rule it out from further consideration.
 In our law court system, the burden of proof that must be demonstrated for conviction of a crime is required to be beyond reasonable doubt.
-A very high degree of probability must be demonstrated to establish events in a court setting.
+There must be a very high degree of probability demonstrated in order to establish events in a law court setting.

 In the history of Western philosophy, there was an ongoing search by philosophers for what could be known with absolute certainty.
-In the debates about the investigation of information and methods of thought, two types of logic were identified.
+In the debates about methods of thought and investigation of information, two types of logic were identified.
 There is deductive logic, which draws particular conclusions from generally known truths, and there is inductive logic, which draws general statements from the examination of many bits of information.
 The strength of deductive logic is that, when the premises are true, and the correct logical form is followed, the conclusion will always be true with certainty.
 The weakness of it is that it is very limited in its scope.
 There are some aspects of reality that simply cannot be investigated purely from a deductive basis.
 The inductive method, is an alternative strategy for the discovery of truth.
 Its strength is that it can investigate things where the deductive method cannot.
 Its weakness, however, is that it is only capable of probability, not certainty.